Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Background

 \subsection{Flow spaces for hyperbolic groups.}

-Flow spaces for hyperbolic groups were introduced by Gromov in \cite{Gromov} and further developed by Mineyev \cite{Mineyev} and Champetier \cite{Champetier}.
-For any word hyperbolic group $\Gamma$ there exists a metric space $\big( \hat{\Gamma}, \varphi_{t} \big)$ equipped with an $\mathbb{R}$-action $\{\varphi_{t}\}_{t \in \mathbb{R}}$ called the geodesic flow with the following properties:
+Flow spaces for hyperbolic groups were introduced by Gromov in \cite{Gromov} and further developed by Champetier \cite{Champetier} and Mineyev \cite{Mineyev}.
+For any word hyperbolic group $\Gamma$ there exists a metric space $\big( \hat{\Gamma}, \varphi_{t} \big)$ equipped with an $\mathbb{R}$-action $\{\varphi_{t}\}_{t \in \mathbb{R}}$ called the geodesic flow with the following properties:\\ (a) The action of $\Gamma$ commutes with the action of the geodesic flow.